Étoile Sportive du Sahel: Local and continental return (2013–2019)

-This African title win allowed ESS to play in the 2016 CAF Super Cup against TP Mazembe, but the team narrowly lost 2–1.
-Locally, the team managed to win the league after nine years to collect 77 points, breaking the Tunisian league record.
+This African title win allowed ESS to play in the 2016 CAF Super Cup against TP Mazembe, but the team lost 2–1.
+Locally, the team won the league after nine years to collect 77 points.
 The team was eliminated from the quarterfinals of the Cup after a defeat against Espérance 1–0 and in the same year the team was unable to qualify for the group stage from the African Champions League after defeating Enyimba narrowly 4–3 to qualify for the 2016 CAF Confederation Cup, which was close to the maintenance of the title after the qualification the semi-final, surpassing in the Group FUS Rabat, Kawkab Marrakech and Al Ahly of Tripoli before coming out in front of TP Mazembe in the semi-finals.
 After nearly three years at the helm of the team, Faouzi Benzarti and the team management were separated for financial reasons to go to Espérance de Tunis.

 The team's managing director appointed the former coach of TP Mazembe, Hubert Velud to coach the team, leaving the quarter-finals of the Cup against CS Hammam-Lif on penalties before coming in second place in the league after competing with Espérance in the last round.
 Continentally, The team managed to move beyond the group stage of the African Champions League, bypassing the two teams of Sudan: Al-Hilal and Al-Merrikh, and to beat Al Ahli Tripoli in the quarter-finals 2–0 to qualify for the semi-finals of the tournament for the first time in 10 years where they won the competition.
 But ESS lost to Al-Ahly 7–3 to get out of the competition and the dismissal of the French coach Velud.
 Most of the members of the administration, such as Ziad Jaziri and Hussein Jenayah, resigned.